 This reputational advantage is valuable not only to our clients and stakeholders but also for recruiting the best talent.
 People want to work for companies that do the right thing and bringing your team on your sustainability journey can lead to better staff retention and boosted morale meaning optimum productivity and profit.

 Increased operational productivity and cost reduction are another key opportunity and for many businesses - the most important one.
-There is a misconception that sustainable business practices will be expensive and will affect profit but the development of these practices streamlines effort and conserves valuable resources which as a result will increase productivity and reduce costs.
+There is a misconception that sustainable business practices will be expensive and will affect profit, but research shows that the development of these practices streamlines effort and conserves valuable resources resulting in increased productivity and cost reduction.

-2021 saw the launch of the government’s Climate Toolkit 4 Business which is a brilliant tool for Irish SMEs wanting to decarbonise and make sustainable choices but we need more visibility and knowledge sharing on strategy.
+2021 saw the launch of the government’s Climate Toolkit 4 Business which is a brilliant tool for Irish SMEs wanting to decarbonise and make sustainable choices but we need more visibility and training on ESG strategy.
 As great as it is to see businesses make small green changes, we also know that ad hoc initiatives do not demonstrate measurable results - strategy is key.
-Dr. Declan Boggan, founder of SustHub says that “Building out and following a sustainability strategy allows you to focus all your efforts in the right place.
+Dr Declan Boggan, founder of SustHub says that “Building out and following a sustainability strategy allows you to focus all your efforts in the right place.
 To maximise the impact and value you can have.”

-Where to start building a sustainability strategy can be a challenge for Irish SMEs and this is where Dublin Chamber is helping Irish businesses of all sizes.
-Dublin Chamber knows that sustainability needs to be more than a byline in a company report.
-It needs to be strategic, robust, and embedded into company ethos.
+Deciding where to start building a sustainability strategy is a challenge for many Irish companies and this is where Dublin Chamber actively supports Irish businesses of all sizes.
+Dublin Chamber knows that ESG needs to be more than a byline in a company report.
+It needs to be strategic, robust and embedded into company ethos.

-Dublin Chamber with the support of sponsors AIB and educational partners SustHub have developed The Sustainability Academy, a cost-effective Irish skills initiative with one goal - to offer practical help and support for businesses who want to be sustainable and as a result, become more competitive, resilient, and successful.
+Dublin Chamber with the support of sponsors AIB and educational partners SustHub have developed The Sustainability Academy, a unique skills initiative with one goal - to offer practical help and support for businesses who want to be sustainable and as a result, become more competitive, resilient, and successful.

 The academy is a series of online workshops that are catered to all needs at all levels.
-It will take you through the basics in ‘Sustainability 101’ right through to building your sustainability strategy, resource efficiency, carbon footprinting, the circular economy, and more.
-Participation is subsidised and also includes a post-workshop one-on-one session with climate experts SustHub.
+It will take participants through the basics in ‘Sustainability 101’ right through to building your sustainability strategy, efficient resource management, carbon footprinting, the circular economy, and more.
+Participation is subsidised and includes a post-workshop one-on-one session with climate experts SustHub.

 As Mary Whitelaw, Director of Corporate Affairs, Strategy & Sustainability at AIB tells us “For any business looking to embark on their climate journey, understanding your own starting point and having an appropriate strategy alongside agreed targets to monitor delivery of that strategy are key components for success.”